My recipe articles reflect my eating style and you'll find recipes that are Paleo, low carb, and Japanese.

-When my mother recently came to visit me in Tokyo, her mission was to clean, dust and organize my entire apartment.
-She made it clear to me that she would not be doing any cooking whatsoever, but as she's always never been a fan of cooking, I wasn't surprised.
-As a matter of fact, I've gotten used to cooking for my mother and have been doing it since my teen years.
-It actually works out perfectly because I love to cook anyway.
+When my mother recently came to visit me in Tokyo, her mission was to clean, dust, and organize my entire apartment.
+She made it clear to me that she would not be doing any cooking whatsoever, but since she's never been a fan of cooking, I wasn't surprised.
+As a matter of fact, I've gotten used to cooking for my mother and have been doing it since my teens.
+It actually works out perfectly because I love to cook.

 Hearty Potatoes in a Savory Soy-Based Sauce

-The ingredients are simple and requires very little effort other than scrubbing the potatoes clean.
-The potatoes are basically simmered in a savory and sweet soy sauce mixture and is best served as a side dish to other Japanese dishes.
-But they also go well with simply grilled fish or chicken.
+The ingredients are simple and require very little effort other than scrubbing the potatoes clean.
+The potatoes are basically simmered in a savory and sweet soy sauce mixture and are best served as a side dish to other Japanese dishes.
+But they also go well with grilled fish or chicken.

-I made a large bowl of it and it literally disappeared in less an a day.
+I made a large bowl of it, and it literally disappeared in less than a day.
 When I asked her what happened to the potatoes, she told me that she basically snacked on them while cleaning the apartment.
-I had to make them for her three more times during her visit so I'm guessing she was happy with them potatoes.
+I had to make them for her three more times during her visit, so I'm guessing she was happy with them.

 Tips for Perfect Results